frithnanth/perl6-Math-FFT-Libfftw3/README.md

 Besides:

 * There's a *guru* interface to apply the same plan to different data.
-* There's a *wisdom* interface to save and load the plan.
 * There's a *multi-threaded* interface, which supports parallel one- and multi-dimensional transforms.
 * There's a *distributed-memory* interface, for parallel systems supporting the MPI message-passing interface.